top of page

 The costs of decommissioning solar farms vary depending on their size, location, and complexity.
 The project owner, not the local community or landowner, is responsible for covering the decommissioning expenses.

 Some of the most labor-intensive aspects of removing the solar equipment include dismantling and removing the racking system and removing ground screws and power poles.
-If you’re creating a decommissioning plan for the future, also factor in inflation.
+If you’re creating a decommissioning plan with solar decommissioning cost estimates for the future, also factor in inflation.

 The solar decommissioning cost estimates for a 2-megawatt solar farm in Massachusetts include the costs of dismantling a project, but not equipment disposal costs, which vary depending on if there is a secondary market for repurposed components.
 The costs outlined below are estimates; actual decommissioning costs may vary.